American Slavery Since Abolition

 Secure checkout Fast Shipping Easy returns

 In the period leading up to our modern era, Americans participated in, and profited from, the enslavement of African men and women, Native American children, Chinese peasants, Polynesian islanders, American sailors, and teenage girls from Asia and Eastern Europe.
-Historical in approach, American Slavery Since Abolition explores the evolution of distinctly modern forms of exploitation like the Prison Industrial Complex, the gig economy, enslavement by the algorithm, cloning and organ theft.
-Engaging with concepts of agency and coercion, wage-slavery and economic inequality, the book unravels how old systems of domination seem to have been continuously reshaped and reinvigorated by new technologies, requiring ever-expanding supply chains.
-It shows how these encourage exploitation despite near-continuous efforts to abolish the repulsive trade in human misery, and in doing so, exposes the troubling ways in which the modern US, and most other economies, continue to participate in, and depend on, unfree labour.
+Historical in approach, American Slavery Since Abolition explores the evolution of distinctly modern forms of exploitation such as the Prison Industrial Complex, the gig economy, enslavement by the algorithm, cloning and organ theft.
+Engaging with concepts of agency and coercion, wage slavery and economic inequality, the book unravels how old systems of domination seem to have been continuously reshaped and reinvigorated by new technologies, requiring ever-expanding supply chains.
+It shows how these encourage exploitation, despite near-continuous efforts to abolish the repulsive trade in human misery, and in doing so, exposes the troubling ways in which the modern USA, and most other economies, continue to participate in, and depend on, unfree labour.

 Lucid and unsettling, this book will be of interest to students and scholars of American history, politics, sociology and American studies.

-Kristofer Allerfeldt is an Associate Professor at the University of Exeter.
-He has produced six academic books on US themes and delivered public lectures in Europe, the UK and the US.
-He has taught on a variety of themes including anti-immigrant feeling, organized crime, post-emancipation slavery and hate groups in early twentieth-century America.
+Kristofer Allerfeldt is an Associate Professor at the University of Exeter, UK.
+He has produced six academic books on US themes and delivered public lectures in Europe, the UK and the USA.
+He has taught on a variety of themes, including anti-immigrant feeling, organized crime, post-emancipation slavery and hate groups in early twentieth-century America.

 More from this author